FluentCRM is an early-stage product, but with a bold promise…

-WP Fusion is like the "Swiss army knife" for any WordPress-based marketers.
+WP Fusion is like the “Swiss army knife” for any Wordpress-based marketers.
 The fact that it integrates with FluentCRM enables all kinds of options.
-Click here to see my WP Fusion review.

 - Add a list or tag to a subscriber profile when they fill out a form built with Gravity Forms

-- If a member completes a course in LearnDash (read my LearnDash review), add a tag to their profile in FluentCRM.
+- If a member completes a course in LearnDash, add a tag to their profile in FluentCRM.
 You can then use that tag as a trigger for an automation in FluentCRM to send them a whole email series or whatever you wish to do.